-- 1. Create the file /etc/puppetlabs/code/environments/simp/modules/site/manifests/tftpboot.pp .
-Use the source code example below. - Replace KSSERVER with the IP address of Kickstart server (or the code to look up the IP Address using Hiera). - Replace OSTYPE, MAJORRELEASE and ARCH with the correct values for the systems you will be PXE booting. - MODEL NAME is usually of the form OSTYPE-MAJORRELEASE-ARCH for consistency.
+- Replace KSSERVER with the IP address of kickstart server (or the code to look up the IP Address using Hiera). - Replace OSTYPE, MAJORRELEASE and ARCH with the correct values for the systems you will be PXE booting. - MODEL NAME is usually of the form OSTYPE-MAJORRELEASE-ARCH for consistency. - You will need to know what kickstart file you are using.
+UEFI and BIOS mode require separate kickstart files.
+Other things that might require a different kickstart file to be configured are disk drive configurations and FIPS configuration.
+Create a different Linux model file for each different kickstart file needed.

 '''

-for CentOS/RedHat 7

 class site::tftpboot {

 include '::tftpboot'